 The causes and consequences of human mobility and its history are key topics of research

-Five years have now passed since hundreds of thousands of people, particularly from the Syrian civil war regions, sought protection in Germany and other European countries.
+In 2015 hundreds of thousands of people, particularly from the Syrian civil war regions, sought protection in Germany and other European countries.
 As a result, flight and migration, which many people until then had only seen on their television screens, were now brought to the heart of European society.
 However, these migrants accounted for just a small proportion of migration movements worldwide.

 According to the United Nations High Commission for Refugees, or UNHCR, at the end of 2019, nearly 80 million people were in flight around the world.
 The International Organization for Migration estimated that over 270 million people, or 3.5 percent of the global population, were living outside the country in which they were born.
 Researchers now aim to find out more about the facts behind these figures.